 Design¶

-This document describes the design of websockets
+This document describes the design of websockets.
+It assumes familiarity

 with the specification of the WebSocket protocol in RFC 6455.